apoorv1410/sketch-mirror/README.md

 - Simple and intuitive user interface: The interface is designed to be minimalistic, user-friendly and easy to understand, allowing users to start drawing without any learning curve.
 - Responsive design: The application is optimized for various screen sizes, making it accessible on both desktop and mobile devices.
 - Audio interactivity: Added pencial and eraser sound toggles for enhanced drawing UX
+- Share/Copy feature: Added 'navigaator' API support to easily share your art with others

 ## Setup